ARCTraining/hpc2-software/book/course/autotools.md

 ````

 This may show you features you can turn on and off, or explain which variables
 are used by the build script.
-In this example, we're just going to tell it
+In this example, we're going to tell it
 where we'd like it installed to, and nothing else.
 Typically I'd advise
 installing software for a given project in one location, rather than each
 program being installed separately, but it's up to you.